Internal Monitoring of Disciplines

 The peace of thoughtful obedience.

 The intention of the Internal Disciplines Circle (i/d) is to offer a supportive environment for community members who wish to experiment with the principles of obedience, accountability, and transparency while they work toward their self-selected disciplines and goals.
-The Internal Disciplines Circle is a private sub community of Watchfulness and accessible only to the members who have asked for and have been granted admittance, area moderators and other experienced members of the Community – our obedient “watchful sisters” who are themselves monitored.
+The Internal Disciplines Circle is a private sub-community of Watchfulness and accessible only to the members who have asked for and have been granted admittance, along with area moderators and other experienced members of the Community – our obedient “watchful sisters” who are themselves always closely monitored.
 We find the limited accessibility helps foster a deeper sense of trust and intimacy among the circle.

 1. daily meditation (5-10 minutes)